 Language classes and Math classes and others that wish to meet for regular class sessions more than three times a week, also have available a number of options:

 –Alternatively, classes that need to meet more than three times a week can also be scheduled for three sessions in any time slot on MWF, AND ALSO in one (or two) of the “extra class session times” on TR for their fourth (or fourth and fifth) meeting times.
-The “extra class session times” available are: T and/or R from 11:00-11:55 and R from 12:05-1:00.
-T, from 12:05-1:00, being “all campus time,” cannot be used.
+The “extra class session times” available are: T and/or R from 11:00-11:55 or 12:05-1:00.
 Thus, for example, a class needing to meet four times a week could be scheduled for MWF 2:40-4:00 + R 12:05-1:00.